databricks-industry-solutions/social-listening/README.md

 - [Databricks CLI](https://docs.databricks.com/aws/en/dev-tools/cli/) installed (optional, for manual deployment)
 - [Serverless compute](https://docs.databricks.com/aws/en/compute/serverless/) available
+    - If you don't see Serverless as an option in the notebook, ensure you have these [Workspace Previews](https://docs.databricks.com/aws/en/admin/workspace-settings/manage-previews) enabled:
+        - Serverless Compute for Delta Live Tables
+        - Serverless Compute for Workflows and Notebooks
+        - (You may see slightly different names, e.g. "Jobs" instead of "Workflows", "Declarative Pipelines" instead of "Delta Live Tables")
+    - If you cannot use Serverless and must use classic compute, see the guidance in [`CONFIGURATION.md`](/docs/CONFIGURATION.md#using-classic-compute).

 - [SQL Warehouse](https://docs.databricks.com/aws/en/compute/sql-warehouse/) for dashboard and app queries

 ### Demo Quick Start (Recommended)